chihchuan35/South-Australia-Aged-Care-Need-Quality-Gap-Analysis/README.md

 ## Data Source

-The data used in this project was sourced from **GEN Aged Care Data**.

-The datasets cover aged-care users, care needs, provider information, star ratings, staffing minutes, ownership type and care-risk indicators.
+This project combines two official sources: AIHW GEN Aged Care Data (usage, care needs, admissions, separations, providers, home-care packages by region) and the Star Ratings Quarterly Data Extract – May 2026 (service star ratings, sub-ratings, care-minute targets/actuals, and quality/care-risk indicators).
+The two are reported at different granularities and were bridged on the Aged Care Planning Region (ACPR, 2018).

 ## Data Workflow